On the capacity of deep generative networks for approximating distributions: Approximation capacity of generative networks

-On the other hand, a positive gap between two distributions in $f$-divergence doesn't necessarily mean that the distributions have gap in all aspects.
+On the other hand, a positive gap between two distributions in $f$-divergence does not necessarily mean that the distributions have gap in all aspects.
 In the above example of unit circle, we can actually choose a $\phi$ such that $\phi([0,1])$ is arbitrarily close to the unit circle in Euclidian distance, provided that the size of the network is sufficiently large.
 For such a $\phi$, the push-forward distribution $\phi_\#\nu$ and the target distribution $\mu$ generate similar samples, but their $f$-divergence is still $f(0)+f^*(0)$.
 This inconsistency shows that $f$-divergences are generally less adequate as metrics for the task of generating samples.

 In summary, in order to approximate the target distribution in $f$-divergences, the dimension of the source distribution cannot be less than the intrinsic dimension of the target distribution.
 Even when the dimensions of the target distribution and the source distribution are the same, there exist some regular target distributions that cannot be approximated in $f$-divergences.
-In contrast to that, theorem \ref{app finite moment} shows that we can use one-dimensional source distributions to approximate high-dimensional target distributions in Wasserstein distances, and the finite moment condition is already sufficient.
-It suggests that Wasserstein distances are more adequate as metrics of distributions for generative models.
+In contrast, Theorem \ref{app finite moment} and \ref{app in MMD} show that we can use one-dimensional source distributions to approximate high-dimensional target distributions in Wasserstein distances and MMD, and the finite moment condition is already sufficient.
+It suggests that, from an approximation point of view, Wasserstein distances and MMD are more adequate as metrics of distributions for generative models.